-“We contact the owners,” Matt blurted, pulling away from the curb and onto the residential street.
+“We contact the owners,” Matt answered, pulling away from the curb and onto the residential street.
 “The landlord might be helpful … if we couch our approach and questions carefully.”

-Waiting for Matt and Delia to near the end of the street, the Lexus driver moved away from the curb, knowing the vehicle in front would have to stop at the t-junction ahead.
+Waiting for Matt and Delia to near the end of the street, the Lexus driver moved away from the curb, knowing the vehicle in front would have to stop at the T-junction ahead.
 Careful not to accelerate, he allowed his vehicle to slowly close the distance behind Matt’s car.
 “Got it,” he mumbled, memorizing the plate number.
 Turning in the opposite direction, the luxury car driver removed his cell phone from its mounted holder.
-Tapping a recent call, he yelled out, “Hey, I need a favor -- run this tag number and get back to me.
-And get it done … today.”
+Tapping a recent call, he yelled out, “Hey, I need a favor ... run this tag number and get back to me.
+Get it done today.”

 “Well, my colleague and I were driving through the neighborhood today,” Delia explained in a cheerful tone, “and your home really caught our attention.
 I had no idea it was being rented until you mentioned it.”

-“Wait a minute,” the owner abruptly interrupted, “a neighbor friend of mine called earlier and mentioned something about a Quick Cab Taxi parking in front of the home and helping a woman leave the house with several bags.
-He also said he saw a man standing on the front porch afterwards.
+“Wait a minute,” the owner abruptly interrupted.
+“A neighbor friend of mine called earlier and mentioned something about a Quick Cab Taxi parking in front of the home and helping a woman leave the house with several bags.
+He also said he saw a man standing on the front porch shortly afterwards.
 Was that your colleague?”

 Delia swiveled her chair around, glancing at Matt.
 He was leaning against the door frame of his office and listening to the conversation.
 Nodding in response to the question, she craned her head upward and grinned, adding a thumbs-up gesture.